Untitled Document

 Days 2 & 3 - Implementing Enterprise Information Services: Semantic Strategies for Enabling Information Architectures

-1. Responding to real-world Information Services
+1. Information Services Innovation.

 Semantics: Enabling Enterprise Information Architectures.